SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 * **Click the Reports tile**; located on the SysKit Point home screen.
 * **Select Analytics in the filter**; located in the upper left corner.
 * **Click the SharePoint Activity report** to be redirected to the **Selections screen**.
-  * **Select which resource** the report should be generated for, and select the time period on the botton filter.
+  * **Select which resource** the report should be generated for, and select the time period on the bottom filter.
 * **Click the Run Report button**.

 ### SharePoint Activity Report Data